What is data mining? A definition, an overview of data mining tools, the process & applications

 Business intelligence vs data mining

-How can you put data mining in business intelligence perspective?
+How can you put data mining in a business intelligence perspective?
 Data mining is a distinct field within the business intelligence manager’s domain.
-While the definitions, purpose, scope and focus differ, ideally the two (BI manager and data scientist) work together as a tandem.
+While the definitions, purpose, scope, and focus differ, ideally the two (BI manager and data scientist) work together as a team.

 Data mining focuses on exploring and formatting data, while business intelligence focuses on interpreting and presenting data to support managers in their decisions.